bkc39/tex-swag/README.md

     ...
     \end{document}
 </code></pre>
-I'll in depth review of the provided macros soon when I have time.
+I'll post an in depth review of the provided macros soon when I have time.

 Contributors
 ============